-Before using this to a controlled document, reaccopies of this document may not be the latest version.
+WARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
 Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au

 POLICY REVIEW: INFORMATION & DIRECTION SIGNS IN ROAD RESERVES POLICY